e-n-f/piano-diary/README.md

 * 66 The Complete Beatles Volume 1 (skipping over the other songs with more than 3 sharps)

+## 2016-06-19

+Quanno Staje Cu Mme' (in 45 Hits Of Our Times from Italy) was kind of a remarkable feeling: I was just plowing through the chorus, triplets and 16th notes and all, as if it was completely natural.
+It's kind of the same song as What A Difference A Day Made so maybe it helps to start with a sense of what it's going to do.

 ## 2016-06-21

 Type all day, piano all night, ache all morning